Who stole the cookie from the cookie jar?

 This is followed by the "accused" saying the name of someone else, as "(name of a child in the circle) stole the cookie from the cookie jar," and the subsequent back-and-forth lines are repeated.
 The song may be repeated ad infinitum or it may end - if it is being performed as part of a game, where members of the group are eliminated by failing to keep up with the prescribed beat or eliminated as a result of being chosen as one of the accused, sometimes finishing with "We all stole/took the cookie/cookies from the cookie jar".

-The fourth line is often changed to "Couldn't be!"
+The fourth line is often changed to "Not me!"
 Sesame Streets version also changed the third line to "Yeah, you!"